 Missouri has three species of micrathena spiders, as a group called spiny orbweavers.
 As orbweavers, they spin intricate, circular webs.
 All three species have some combination of pointy, conical tubercles on their bodies.
 Because males are small and rarely seen, the following descriptions refer to females, which are commonly seen resting in their webs.
 All have glossy black legs.

-M. mitrata, the white micrathena, has 2 short pairs of tubercles and a white abdomen with a few distinct black blotches on the upper side.
-It an odd way, it looks like it's wearing a turban, which is exactly what the species name "mitrata" refers to.
+- M. mitrata, the white micrathena, has 2 short pairs of tubercles and a white abdomen with a few distinct black blotches on the upper side.
+In an odd way, it looks like it's wearing a turban, which is exactly what the species name "mitrata" refers to.

 Length: to about ½ inch (excluding legs).